 The Bromley store has undergone a number of extensions and expansions over time.
-Read the store history (see also Downloads below).
+Read the store history (see Downloads in Resources).
 Could you try to represent this using building blocks?
 Every time there is an extension use a different coloured brick to represent this change or addition.

 St Michael News (KS1-3)

-Read about the history of the Bromley stores in the store history, and in particular the article about Mrs Kenway buying a cake in store from 1954.
+Read about the history of the Bromley stores in the store history (see Downloads), and in particular the article about Mrs Kenway buying a cake in store from 1954.

 Create your own Newsletter, collecting stories about your school and any other news.
 Keep a copy somewhere safe, this would be interesting for anyone looking into the history of your school in the future.